tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 ==================================

 This sample and test application is only applicable on the |RP2040-LCD-0.96|
 board.
-See also Zephyr sample: :ref:`zephyr:display-sample`.
+See also Zephyr sample: :doc:`zephyr:samples/drivers/display/README`.

 .. list-table::
    :align: center